njraladdin/adk-typescript-agent-maintainer/project.md

 TODO:
 - make github stuff happen after porting in one block instead of some github stuff happeneing before we port nad some after we port the commit, done
 - make it so the github stuff doesn't require agentic process, just simpel workflow (a tool), done

-- remove maintainer agent
+- remove maintainer agent, done

-- improve agents names
+- context gatherer : make it be able to fetch more file at once OR give it whole codebase and let it choose which files to keep (discuss with AI, then test)

 - make file reading faster by reading files  from the cloned repo not from the api